sumitmule/beat-maker-application/README.md

 In order to make changes to the code or to run the application you will need to install `Pygame` library on your machine.
 >pip install pygame

-In order to run the .exe application file you will need the to download the following things and make sure they are in the same directory.
+In order to run the .exe application file you will need the to download the following things and make sure they are in the same directory :file_folder:.
 1. final.exe file
 2. Sounds folder
 3. logo.png file